HTTPArchive/almanac.httparchive.org/src/content/en/2022/cms.md

 {{ figure_markup(
   image="cms-adoption-rank.png",
-  caption="Top ranking sites are less likely to use a public-facing CMS at a 6.7% adoption rate.", description="Column chart showing the adoption of CMSs split by the rank of the websites.
+  caption="Top ranking sites are less likely to use a public-facing CMS with less than 7% adoption rate.", description="Column chart showing the adoption of CMSs split by the rank of the websites.
 Higher ranking sites are less likely to have a CMS attributed, while a larger percentage of lower ranking sites have a clearly attributed CMS.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQpmp9GvO62PKJmEC_yxnHVx4zuqKwYh68tquM5yZCCrOlZETqbLhu3iuSarRq2n4bW7dRbUoSB8NO2/pubchart?oid=898515378&format=interactive", sheets_gid="1599740178",